Sizing of Ozone Equipment

-The amount of ozone required is effected by ozone demand in the water.
-Contaminants in the water will consume ozone and effect the dosage level in the water.
-The ozone dosage required per mg/litre of contaminant is as follows – this figure must be added to the target dosage to ensure there is enough ozone to be effective:
+The amount of ozone required is affected by ozone demand in the water.
+Hence, contaminants in the water will consume ozone and affect the dosage level in the water.
+The ozone dosage required per mg/liter of contaminant is as follows – this figure must be added to the target dosage to ensure there is enough ozone to be effective:

 A water sample is required for analysis to ensure the correct dosage is provided.

-Dosage is expressed in mg/l ( milligrams per litre) or p.p.m. (parts per million).
+Dosage is expressed in mg/l ( milligrams per liter) or p.p.m. (parts per million).

 Either value is the same.
-Ozone output of the equipment is expressed in grams per hour.
+The ozone output of the equipment is expressed in grams per hour.

-There is a large range of applications requiring different dosage;-
+There is a large range of applications requiring different dosages.

-Calculate ozone demand (grams per hour) by multiplying dosage required by contaminant level by flow rate.
+Calculate ozone demand (grams per hour) by multiplying the dosage required by contaminant level by flow rate.

-For example, dosage required is 2 p.p.m. – contaminant level is 8 mg/l. - flowrate is 4000 litres per hour
+For example, the dosage required is 2 p.p.m. – contaminant level is 8 mg/l. – flowrate is 4000 liters per hour

 CONTACT TIME – CT

 Generally, 1 p.p.m. for 1 minute CT is sufficient to disinfect water.
-Where inline CT is not available, a Contact Vessel is required to retain water and provide sufficient mixing of ozone and water to provide disinfection.
-This is most common in single pass applications.
+Furthermore, where inline CT is not available, a Contact Vessel is required to retain water and provide sufficient mixing of ozone and water to provide disinfection.
+This is most common in single-pass applications.